divitngoc/springboot-reactive-simple-rest-api/README.md

 # springboot-reactive-simple-rest-api

-Reactive Springboot simple rest api with security that fetches facts from https://uselessfacts.jsph.pl/ and display in JSON.
+Reactive Springboot simple rest api with security that fetches facts from https://uselessfacts.jsph.pl/ and display in JSON format.